Who should participate in this program?

 What does the priority deadline mean?

 The priority deadline is the latest date we can guarantee room in the program.
-For this program, however, there is a March 28 early admission date by which we strongly encourage students to apply.
-The applications will be processed on a rolling basis after that date.
-After April 14, spots are filled on a first come, first served basis.
+The applications will then be processed on a rolling basis after that date.
+After April 3, spots are filled on a first come, first served basis.

 What is the application timeline?